mayurcodes13/stock-market-real-time/README.md

 3. #### Storage and Cataloging: Configured AWS S3 for storing the streamed data and AWS Glue to catalog the data structure, making it query-ready.
 4. #### Data Analysis: Used Amazon Athena for conducting SQL-based analysis on the cataloged data, extracting valuable insights into simulated market trends.

+### Challenges and Solutions

+* #### Scalability: Ensured the system could handle variable data loads by leveraging Kafka's distributed nature and AWS EC2's scalable infrastructure.
+* #### Fault Tolerance: Implemented robust error handling and recovery mechanisms to maintain data integrity and continuous processing.
+* #### Data Consistency: Employed AWS Glue for consistent data schema management, aligning the analytical layer with the stored data.

+### Conclusion

+Completing this project significantly enhanced my understanding of real-time data processing systems and their critical role in financial analytics.
+It allowed me to practically apply my skills in cloud computing, data streaming, and big data analytics, demonstrating a comprehensive approach to solving complex data engineering challenges.